 Types of Digital Marketing

-SEM – Search Engine Marketing, commonly mistaken as the same as SEO.
+Search Engine Marketing, commonly mistaken as the same as SEO.
 It’s one of the most effective ways to promote your products and services and grow your business in a crowded digital marketplace.
-Using paid advertisements that appear in search engine results pages, advertisers can bid on keywords in the hopes of securing an opportunity to appear alongside results for those particular queries.
+Using tools like Google Ads to create paid advertisements that appear in search engine results pages, advertisers can bid on keywords in the hopes of securing an opportunity to appear alongside results for those particular queries.

 So we’ve established that content marketing and digital marketing don’t differ all that much, more like go hand-in-hand.
 For inspiration, we explored different tactics and looked at the many benefits they can bring to your business as well as ways in which you can implement these directly into your marketing strategies to help reach your marketing objectives.